Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 Any commits we make on this branch will exist *only* on this branch - when you use `git switch main` to switch back to your **main branch**, they won't show up in your `git log` results!

-Let's give it a try.
-In one of our earlier edits to `climate_analysis.py`, we mentioned adding a rainfall processing function, so we'll put in a skeleton:
+We'll give it a try.
+In one of our earlier edits to `climate_analysis.py`, we mentioned we wanted to process rainfall measurements in our climate data.
+Let's imagine these are historic values, in imperial measurements, that we'll need to convert.
+We'll make a new file, and write a simple function to handle it:

 ~~~
 nano rainfall_conversion.py